 Senior Leadership Team

 It is a real privilege to be the Headteacher of Hove Junior School.
 It is a fabulous school –it’s greatest asset being our children who are highly motivated and enthusiastic and really involved in their learning.
 Our children have a strong sense of belonging and share common values of respect for and appreciation of each other through our ‘Working With Others’ approach to learning.
 We have a talented and enthusiastic team of staff, of which I am proud to be a member.
-Our school is now at full capacity on both of our sites (Holland Road and Portland Road).
 Standards are high and most children make good or better progress from their starting points.

 We had our last Ofsted inspection in July 2016 and Ofsted confirmed that we continue to be ‘good’ school.

 I have worked as Year 3 Leader at Hove Juniors since September 2016.
 Prior to this I worked in upper KS2 both in Years 5 and 6 in East Sussex.
 I was initially attracted to Hove Junior School because of its determination to put children at the heart of all it does and ensure their learning opportunities are as exciting, inclusive and creative as possible.
 I am thrilled to take on the role of Curriculum Co-ordinator this year as it will allow me to develop this aim further, using pupil voice to drive child lead learning opportunities.
 Growing up in Berkshire and East Sussex, it was after studying both law and psychology that I volunteered as part of a reading project in local primary schools and found my passion for working in education.
 Year 3 is a wonderful year group to work with and we are very proud of how well the children transition from the infants and grow over their time with us.